TitoMoi/servihelper/DEVELOPER.md

 ## Lazy load

-Servihelper doesnt use lazy load as it is a desktop app and network is not an issue.
+Servihelper doesnt use angular lazy load as it is a desktop app and network is not an issue.

+## Layout

+- All pages are wrapper in a bootstrap margin level 3.
+- All content uses bootstrap margin level 2 for small laptops and margin level 3 for sibling items.

 ## Icons

-Icons should be added at app.component.ts array of icons without the extension.
+Icons should be added at `app.component.ts` in the array of icons without the extension.

 ## Build

-Currently using electron-builder for windows and mac apple, the version of the app generated is in the ./app/package.json version field
+Currently using electron-builder for windows and mac apple, the version of the app is automatically generated in the distributable with only updating the two existing package.json:

+- ./package.json
+- ./app/package.json

+So, before running the build script, update both package.
+Also update in the shared service:

+- ./src/app/services/shared.service.ts

-Before build update both package.json and shared service "version" property as this version latter is matched with latest tag from github.
+the `appVersion` property as this version latter is matched with latest tag from github.

+When creating the github tag, it must only contain the same version as it is in the `package.json`, do not add any letter, just numbers.

-- For windows use script `prepare:publish:windows`
+- For windows use a windows computer and run script `prepare:publish:windows`
-- For mac use script `prepare:publish:mac:universal`
+- For mac use a mac computer and run script `prepare:publish:mac:universal`

 ## Fonts

-The available fonts for pdf are in resources:
+The available fonts for pdf are in ./src/app/resources:

 - Meiryo for japanese
 - malgun for korean
 - simsun for simplified chinese
 - notosans for all the others.
-  The base64 fonts are in resources/base64fonts and not in assets because is not needed that each user has the base64 fonts. they are already imported as base64 in the pdfService and in main chunk.
+  The base64 fonts are in resources/base64fonts and not in assets because is not needed that each user has the base64 fonts.

+  They are already imported as base64 in the pdfService and in main chunk.

   The fonts are converted to base64 using the parallax \jsPDF\fontconverter\fontconverter.html

-## Reminders
+## Reminders (experimental)

-Create a google event: https://support.google.com/calendar/thread/128416249/calendar-url-generator-which-parameters?hl=en
+It is possible to send a reminder with the google event old api _(can be disabled at any moment)_: https://support.google.com/calendar/thread/128416249/calendar-url-generator-which-parameters?hl=en